Data-Driven Reconstruction of Stochastic Dynamical Equations based on Statistical Moments: Conclusions

 \section{Conclusions}

 We introduced a new method to estimate conditional averages of increments $(x(t+\tau)-x(t))^l$, with $l=0,1,\cdots$, that are needed for a data-driven reconstruction of stochastic dynamical equations from experimental time series.
 The method consists of determining a conditional average in terms of statistical moments of the measured time series.
-It replaces the estimation of the sparse conditional probability distributions with solving a system of linear equations that has polynomial time complexity~\cite{new}.
-Using three paradigmatic linear and nonlinear stochastic processes, we demonstrated that mean-squared errors as well as coefficients of determination of KM coefficients estimated with the proposed method are smaller (larger) than the respective values estimated with current state-of-the-art methods.
+It replaces the estimation of the sparse conditional probability distributions with solving a system of linear equations that has polynomial time complexity.
+Using three paradigmatic linear and nonlinear stochastic processes, we demonstrated that mean-squared errors (as well as coefficients of determination of KM coefficients) estimated with the proposed method are smaller (larger) than the respective values estimated with current state-of-the-art methods.

-We have shown the method's applicability using three examples that have stationary moments.
-Nevertheless, the theoretical and numerical approaches proposed in this work can be easily extended for non-stationary processes (see Appendix B).
+While the examples presented in this work focus on stationary moments, we acknowledge the potential extension of our theoretical approaches to non-stationary processes (as discussed in Appendix B).
+We note that our method has not been implemented for non-stationary data at this stage.
+However, we are actively working on proving the method's applicability to time-dependent Fokker-Planck equations and expanding its scope to non-stationary time series.
+We intend to provide further updates and findings in the near future.
 As a final remark, we note that the proposed method is easily extendable to multivariate time series, which will enable one to characterize pairwise, as well as higher-order interactions in the dynamics~\cite{new}.
 Our moments method provides a way to rapidly and reliably estimate functions and parameters needed for a reconstruction of dynamic equations of complex systems.